-The Center collaborates with a number of departments on campus that offer internship programs for credit, including the Honors College, the BIS program, the English Department’s Writing Certificate Program and Women’s Studies.
+The Center collaborates with a number of departments on campus that offer internship programs for credit, including Barrett, the Honors College, the Bachelor of Interdisciplinary Studies (BIS) program, and Women and Gender Studies.

-Students are also welcome to apply for paid internships with the center.
-Student interns are directly engaged in activities that support our mission.
-Depending on the skills and interests of the student, internship responsibililites may include any of the following:
+Depending on the skills and interests of the student, internship responsibilities may include any of the following: